BrainImAccs/fatbACPC/README.md

 ## Installation

-fatbACPC is in the `modules/` subdirectory of brainstem (after you [initialized and updated the submodules](https://github.com/brainimaccs/brainstem#installation)).
+fatbACPC is in the `modules/` subdirectory of BrainSTEM (after you [initialized and updated the submodules](https://github.com/BrainImAccs/BrainSTEM#installation)).

 # Configuration